dsebastien/domainDrivenDesignNotes/chapter1.md

 ## Aggregate

+Some definitions:

-A larger unit of encapsulation than just a class.
+* a larger unit of encapsulation than just a class
+* a cluster of associated objects
+  * example: model for a shopping cart: products, line items, quantity of a product

 Every transaction is scoped to a single aggregate